 Rather than learning abilities by being a specific class, all skills are available to any character.
 This is done by obtaining gems that can socket into pieces or armor or weapons which allow the player to use those abilities.
 All gems can be found as drops, while most can be obtained through quest rewards.
 Skill gems come in 3 different colors, Red (Strength), Green (Dexterity), and Blue (Intelligence).
 As these skills level up and increase in damage, their respective stat requirement also increases.
 Additionally, gems can only socket into armor of the appropriate color, which can be modified through currency( Chromatic Orbs) to fit the desired combination of gems in one slot.
 By linking the sockets together through another currency (Orb of Fusing), you can augment spells and attacks through support gems.
 Support gems will do nothing by themselves, as they act simply as passive effects to attacks or spells that have been linked together.
 With a potential of 6-linked armor, some particularly effective and deadly combinations can be made from what was originally a weak attack by itself.

-Path of Exile is not unlike other Action Role Playing Games, there is gear..there is lots and lots of gear.
-There are 10 slots where gear can be used.
-(2 rings, amulet, belt, gloves, boots, chest, helmet, and up to 2 weapons).
-Certain types of armor will have different implicit means of defense ranging from pure Armor rating, to hybrid gear consisting of Evasion/Energy Shield.
+Like many action role playing games, Path of Exile revolves around the acquisition and imaginative use of a great many varied items.
+There are 10 slots into which gear can be equipped.
+(2 rings, an amulet, a belt, gloves, boots, a chest piece, helmet, and up to 2 weapons).
+Certain types of armor will have different implicit means of defense ranging from pure armor rating, to hybrid gear consisting of evasion/energy Shield.
 Chest armor pieces carry a penalty to movement speed, plate-type armor being the slowest.
 (3-5%).
 Shields also carry a movement speed penalty while equipped.
 (3%) Chests and 2-handed weapons share the capacity to roll up to 6 sockets, while smaller armor pieces (helm, gloves, boots) can only roll up to 4 sockets.
 1-handed weapons and shields can only roll up to 3 sockets.
 There are 4 different types of rarity that gear can roll:

 - Normal (white) - Easily most common pieces of gear to find.
 No stats other than implicit mods will be found these items, but they have the ability to drop with sockets and links, making them still quite valuable to craft into a better item.

 - Magic (blue) - At most can only contain two affixes.
-Desirable early game with two solid rolls to ease the leveling progression (+life, +% resistance is most sought after on armor)
+Desirable early game with two solid rolls to ease the levelling progression (+life, +% resistance is most sought after on armor)

 - Rare (yellow) - Can range from 3 to 6 affixes.
 Because of the large discrepancy between a rare item's stats being randomized, finding something that fits a players' build perfectly can take quite some time.